Access to Medicinal Cannabis in Australia

 Special Access Scheme

-The Special Access Scheme provides two suitable categories to access medicinal cannabis products in Australia.
+The Special Access Scheme provides two suitable categories A and B to access medicinal cannabis products in Australia.
 However, the most common application pathway is category B.

 On Monday, 30 July 2018 an online system was introduced to enable the electronic submission of SAS applications.
 This online system is designed to streamline the process of prescribing medicinal cannabis by simultaneously allowing doctors to submit an application to both the TGA and state health departments.
-Currently, this system is available for prescribing medical practitioners in New South Wales, Victoria and Queensland.
-Doctors from these states can register or login to the online application portal by going to the TGA website:
+Currently most states and territories (except for Tasmania) can be applied to simultaneously via this online system.
+Doctors from these states can register or login to the online application portal by going to the TGA website.

-Once you have completed all of these steps, this information needs to be emailed to the following email address: [email protected].
 For further information the TGA may be contacted on the following number: (02) 6232 8866.
-Each state might have different rules so it is important to contact the TGA and your relevant State Health Department to clarify any further queries.
+Each state might have different rules so it is important to contact the TGA and the relevant State Health Department to clarify any further queries.

-If approved, the TGA will email the approval letter from both the TGA and NSW Health.
-Both approval letters then need to be emailed to the supplier who will ship the product to the local chemist, and the patient will then receive the medication from that chemist.
-Patients should be seen before commencing treatment to go through the proposed treatment and answer any questions at the stage.
-If your application is not approved the TGA will reply with reasons as to why and ask for further information.
+If approved, the TGA will email the approval letter to the applying doctor.
+Following that, patient will come for a follow up consultation, during which he/she will be provided with the written instructions regarding dosing and will be issued with the approval letter and hand written script.
+Both will need to be taken to the pharmacy, and the patient will then receive the medication from that pharmacy.
+If the application is not approved, the TGA will reply with reasons as to why and ask for further information.

 Authorised Prescriber (AP)